basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

   Consistency]] \(2i) at this time.
 Furthermore, any other metadata attached to objects, even if not related to 2i, will be silently ignored by Riak in strongly consistent buckets.
-* **Commit hooks not supported** --- [[Commit hooks]], whether pre or post commit, are not supported in strongly consistent buckets.
-If you associate a commit hook with a strongly consistent bucket [[using bucket types]], strongly consistent operations can proceed as normal, the hook will be silently ignored.
 * **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using [[Multi- Datacenter Replication|Multi Data Center Replication: Architecture]]